nfq-asia/ansible-role-nginx/README.md

           - proxy pass from nginx to other services inside EC2 vm (backend api, admin, ...)
   - **Configuration**:
       - _default_:
           - all default configurations as the original of nginx
+          - apply auto tuning for nginx.conf (worker_processes, worker_cpu_affinity, ...)
+          - apply APM log format
       - _advanced_:
-          - Flexible configure by editing config files on this repo
+          - Flexible configure by editing config files, default variables on this repo
   - **Monitoring**:
       - _default_: discuss in monitoring parts
       - _optional_: discuss in monitoring parts